-When I enquired, I was told it costs $500 USD to hire the plane for a single journey to or from Cancun airport, or to simply charter it for a one hour flight around the island.
-A half hour flight costs $300 USD – not too bad if a few of you can split the cost!
+When I enquired, I was told it costs $500 USD to hire the plane for a single journey to or from Cancun Airport, or to simply charter it for a one hour flight around the island.
+A half-hour flight costs $300 USD – not too bad if a few of you can split the cost!
 You can book it online through Expedia from £363 for a trip from Cancun to Isla Holbox.

 If you’re lucky enough, you may be able to grab a discount.
 If the plane is heading to Cancun airport anyway to pick someone up, and has no passengers for the outward journey, they’ll sell you a spot for just $50 USD per person.

 There are very few cars on Isla Holbox, and the taxis are all golf buggies.
 The town of Holbox is very small and perfectly walkable, plus it’s laid out in grid format so finding your way is easy.
 From the ferry port, it takes only 8 minutes to walk to the main square at the centre of town, and an extra two minutes to walk to the main hotels and hostels.

 Just follow the road directly in front of the port in a straight line until you reach the square.

 Taxi – Prices are fairly reasonable: I paid $30MXN from the ferry port to the town on the other side of the island (about five minutes drive).
 However, it’s unlikely you’d ever really need to take a taxi since most things are within walking distance.

 Bike – You can rent bikes on Holbox pretty easily from a few of the hotels and shops in town.
 Prices tend to start from $40MXN per hour.